will1016/checkpoint-1/README.md

 As a reference, I have put up a fully-functional version of the application at [http://geometer.herokuapp.com](http://geometer.herokuapp.com).
 This is your target.
 Your local app is has a grey navbar, and the reference app has a red navbar so that you don't get confused between tabs as you try to check your work.

-## Rules

-You may refer to your notes, homeworks, the Ruby docs, GitHub, the forum, or anything else **except** for a live person (e.g., one of your classmates or a developer friend).

-Close/put away/don't use any messaging client, including but not limited to email, chat, SMS, smart watches, walkie talkies, vocal chords, sign language, and Google Glass.

-To turn in the exam, you must commit and sync your solutions back up to your fork on github.com.
-Verify in your browser at `http://github.com/YOUR_ACCOUNT_NAME/geometer` that the most recent version of your changes are live. **You must be signed in to GitHub.com to see the repository.**

-You will have 90 minutes to complete the exam, including this part and all other parts.
-If you finish early, you may leave the classroom and resume your messaging clients (i.e., talk amongst yourselves, email, etc).
-However, **you must sign out with me before you leave**.
-While you are in the room, absolutely no email, chat, etc. Any changes made to your GitHub repository after your sign-out time will not count towards your grade.

 ## Hints